Engr315/Popcount_Autograder/README.md

 or make a pull request.

 ## Installation and Building

+### DEBIAN ONLY: Automated
 Clone this repository as it is:
 `git clone https://github.com/Engr315/Popcount_Autograder.git`

-ON DEBIAN ONLY: To install dependancies, build binaries and run the qemu system, run:
+To install dependancies, build binaries and run the qemu system, run:
 `make`

+### DEBIAN & RHEL - Multi-command setup
 For a more controlled installation process, begin by installing requirements with:

 Debian: `make deps`

 RHEL: `make deps-rhel`

-Debian: `make deps`
-RHEL: `make deps-rhel`
-RHEL:
 Then the binaries can be built with:
 `make build`